-I am supervised by Piek Vossen, Frank Van Harmelen, Stefan Schlobach, and Marieke van Erp.
+During my PhD, I was supervised by Piek Vossen, Frank Van Harmelen, Stefan Schlobach, and Marieke van Erp.
 In 2017, I spent ~7 months as a research visitor at the Language Technologies Institute at Carnegie Mellon University, under supervision of Ed Hovy.